mytechnotalent/turbo-scanner/README.md

 ## Terms Of Use
 * Do NOT use this on any computer you do not own, or are not allowed to run this on.<br>
-* You may NEVER attempt to sell this, its free and open source.<br>
+* You may NEVER attempt to sell this, it is free and open source.<br>
 * The authors and publishers assume no responsibility.<br>
 * For educational purposes only.